Roy DeMeo: The Westies alliance and Rosenberg

-DeMeo secured his induction into the Gambino family by forming an alliance with an Irish-American gang known as the Westies.
-The leader of a rival Irish gang, Mickey Spillane, was causing delays for the construction of the Jacob K. Javits Convention Center, much to the frustration of Gambino boss Paul Castellano, who had a part in the project.
-After the unsolved murder of Spillane in May 1977, Westies leader James Coonan assumed control of the Irish mob rackets on the West Side of Manhattan.
+DeMeo secured his induction into the Gambino family by forming an alliance with an Irish-American gang known as the Westies, based in Hell's Kitchen.
+The leader of a rival Irish gang, Mickey Spillane, was causing delays for the construction of the Jacob K. Javits Convention Center, much to the frustration of Castellano, who had an interest in the project.
+After the unsolved murder of Spillane in May 1977, Westies leader James "Jimmy" Coonan assumed control of the Irish mob rackets on the West Side of Manhattan.

 DeMeo, sensing an opportunity to create a vast source of income for the Gambino family, persuaded Gaggi to consider a partnership with the Westies.
-Shortly afterwards, Coonan and his second-in-command Mickey Featherstone were called to a meeting with Castellano, in which they agreed to become a de facto arm of the Gambino family and share ten percent of all profits.
+Shortly afterwards, Coonan and his second-in-command Mickey Featherstone were called to a meeting with Castellano, in which they agreed to become a de facto arm of the family and share ten percent of all profits.
 In exchange, the Westies would be privy to several lucrative union deals and take on murder contracts for the family.

-It was his pivotal role in the Westie/Gambino alliance that reportedly convinced Castellano to give DeMeo his "button", or formally induct him into the family.
+It was his pivotal role in the Westie–Gambino alliance that reportedly convinced Castellano to give DeMeo his "button", or formally induct him into the family.
 DeMeo was made in mid-1977 and put in charge of handling all family business with the Westies.
 He was ordered to get permission before committing any murders and to avoid drug dealing.
-DeMeo's crew, however, continued to sell large amounts of cocaine, marijuana, and a variety of narcotic pills.
+His crew, however, continued to sell large amounts of cocaine, marijuana and a variety of narcotic pills.
 DeMeo also continued to commit unsanctioned killings, such as the 1977 double homicide of Johnathan Quinn, a car thief suspected of cooperating with law enforcement, and Cherie Golden, Quinn's 19-year-old girlfriend.
-DeMeo's crew dumped the bodies in locations where they would be discovered to serve as a warning against cooperation with authorities.
+The DeMeo crew dumped the bodies in locations where they would be discovered to serve as a warning against cooperation with authorities.

 In 1978, Frederick DiNome, previously DeMeo's chauffeur, joined the crew.
-DeMeo and his crew murdered Edward Grillo, who had fallen into heavy debt with DeMeo and was believed to be becoming susceptible to police coercion.
-Grillo, who was dismembered and disposed of like many of the crew's murder victims, was the first known occurrence of internal crew discipline.
+DeMeo and his crew murdered Grillo, who had fallen into heavy debt with DeMeo and was believed to be becoming susceptible to police coercion.
+Grillo, who was dismembered and disposed of like many of the crew's victims, was the first known occurrence of internal crew discipline.